How To Prepare

 heartburn, chest pain, or

 regurgitation.
-You can bathe during the monitoring
+You can bathe during the testing

 in a bowel movement, usually within a few days.